Skip to main content

 Contributing as much money as possible to a retirement fund is the most important step.
 However, a 401(k) may not be the most advantageous retirement vehicle for you.
 If your employer contributes to a 401(k) on your behalf, then you will want to also contribute to that account.
 However, if your employer stops matching contributions, then you may want to consider funneling your money into a Roth IRA.

 The reason is that a Roth IRA is a tax-free account.
 You won’t pay any income tax on Roth IRA funds when you withdraw them in retirement.
 It’s literally tax-free money.
 With a 401(k), you will pay income tax when you withdraw money during your retirement years.
 Do the calculations and figure out if it would be best for you financially to continue focusing on your 401(k) or to redirect contributions to a Roth IRA.
-Keep in mind that you can contribute money to both a 401(k) and Roth IRA at the same time.
+Keep in mind that you can contribute money to both a 401(k) and a Roth IRA at the same time.

 Re-Balance Your Retirement Portfolio

 A change to your 401(k) account, such as an employer stopping their contributions, presents a good opportunity to review your portfolio.
-It might make sense to re-balance it, if necessary.
+It might make sense to rebalance it, if necessary.
 Take a look at all your investments and the return you’re getting.
 Make changes if you think they are needed.
-Maybe you move some money out of stocks and into bonds or an exchange traded fund.
+Maybe you move some money out of stocks and into bonds or an exchange-traded fund.
 The important thing is to ensure that you’re maximizing your returns and that your investments are working in your favor.

 Also, take the opportunity to review the fees you’re paying for your 401(k).
 Keeping fees as low as possible is another way to maximize your retirement funds.
 If your employer is no longer contributing to a plan with a specific financial company, you might be free to shop around for someone who charges lower fees.
 Other things to keep in mind are to diversify your investments, maximize any tax breaks you’re eligible to receive, and don’t cash out early.
 Reviewing your 401(k) regularly and adjusting it as needed is a good habit to get into.